luhmann/lambda-image-scaler/README.md

-# lambda-image-scaler
+# 🕴 lambda-image-scaler

 ## Problem

 Responsive images

-*   source-images are huge
+*   source-images are huge, but not available at build-time
 *   need to be different for a whole range of devices and viewports
 *   is an interesting problem to be solved by serverless